leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 The casual scene has also developed **"fan favourite" formats, the most popular being "Commander."** Again, the details of Commander don't matter, just think of it as a set of "meta" rules that people choose to follow when making their decks and playing against each other \[10\].
 Just like your dad might have set up house rules in Monopoly saying the oldest player gets to use the bank's money, the player community decided on rules to follow for a format.

 Commander rules are governed by a community ["rules committee,"](https://mtgcommander.net/index.php/faq/ "RC") which is supposedly independent from Wizards.
 The committee takes into account player feedback when deciding what cards to allow in Commander, for every new set that is printed.
 It's usually the newer cards that cause problems, since the older cards have by definition been around longer for people to play with, and any game-breaking interactions should have been discovered.

 The committee doesn't enforce the rules, since that'd be impossible for casual games, but it serves as a standard guideline that players follow.
+For example, it might say that "Uro" is banned.
+If you played a game of Commander against a random stranger and used Uro, she'd probably not want to continue.
+However, you could also just agree to play with any cards you want, Uro included.

+We now know what Magic is - a trading card game where new cards are printed regularly, card prices are set by the market, and different format restrictions result in different metagames.
+Let's expand on that last concept.

 ## 2. Metagaming Magic

 This is where the current controversy begins.